Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Community member

-"Hi all.
-Can anyone help with ospitalita in the north?
+"Hello everyone.
+Can someone help with ospitalita in the north?
 Milan, Savona, Imperia...
-In a city where it is realistic to get an appointment at the questura to issue the Nulla Osta.
-Ospitalita is needed to obtain the Nulla Osta and then to apply for Lavoro Autonomo at the consulate."
+In a city where it’s realistic to get an appointment at the Questura for issuing the Nulla Osta.
+Ospitalita is needed to obtain the Nulla Osta and then to apply at the consulate for Lavoro Autonomo."

 Community member

-"I'm a bit confused about the nullas.
-Different guides say different things: some say they get the Nulla Osta at the Chamber of Commerce together with Parametri economici and then validate it at the questura.
-Others say they apply for a separate Nulla Osta at the questura.
-In fact — both options are possible, it depends on the city."
+"I’m a bit confused about nullas.
+Different guides say different things: some say they get the Nulla Osta at the Chamber of Commerce together with the Parametri economici and then authenticate it at the Questura.
+Others say they apply for a separate Nulla Osta at the Questura.
+In fact — both options are possible, depends on the city."

 ?

-Which documents are needed at each stage — and what "invisible" requirements are not listed on the consulate website?
+Which documents are needed at each stage — and which "invisible" requirements are not listed on the consulate website?

-Since 2025 the consulate can refuse a D visa without requesting additional documents (no pre-refusal).
-Previously there was a chance to supply missing papers — now documents must be perfect from the start.
-The consulate website does not list all the documents you need to collect.
+Since 2025 the consulate has the right to refuse a type D visa without requesting additional documents (no pre-rifiuto).
+Previously there was a chance to submit missing papers — now documents must be perfect from the first submission.
+The consulate website does not list all documents that may be required.

-For obtaining a D visa (application at the consulate)
+For obtaining a type D visa (submission at the consulate)

 • Passport